What are Facebook Groups you ask? There are a few things that a beginner should know about using Facebook Groups and the most important there are:

 The second main category parts the Facebook Groups into three sub-categories, depending on their level of privacy:

 You can choose the level of privacy right from the beginning or you can modify it later on.
 See below:

 The Secret Facebook Group is targeted to those sneaky ones.
 Just kidding.
-This type of groups are great if you want to create a work group, a school one or just one that doesn’t need new members on a daily basis.
+This type of groups is great if you want to create a workgroup, a school one or just one that doesn’t need new members on a daily basis.
 These groups can be found ONLY by their members and only them can see the posts inside.
 Also, only members or admins can invite other non-members to the group.
 Seems logic considering that there isn’t another way to find the group.

 ATTENTION!
-If you’ll join a Private or Public group, your friends will see this activity of yours in their newsfeed.
+If you’ll join a Public group, your friends will see this activity of yours in their newsfeed.

 Organizing a Facebook Group

 This part is only relevant to those that want to create and manage groups.

 Once you’ve decided the type of group you want to create, there are a few things you can/have to set up.